So what is Ofqual?

 - A doctorate or a level 8 diploma is Ofqual level 8

 What Ofqual level is a TEFL certificate?

-i-to-i’s Certificate in Teaching English as a Foreign Language is an Ofqual level 3 qualification.
+i-to-i’s Certificate in Teaching English as a Foreign Language is an Ofqual regulated qualification.
 In other words, it’s roughly equivalent to an A level (or music grades 6-8, come to that!).
-This is the level of TEFL qualification you generally need to get paid work teaching English abroad.
+This is the level of TEFL qualification you generally need to get paid work teaching English abroad or online.
 And start your amazing TEFL adventure around the world!